The Driving Forces Behind The Shift to Hybrid Work Models

 - Administrative Burden:

-Without an effective desk booking system it can be an administrative burden to handle desk bookings and ensure fair allocation of workspace.
+Without an effective system it can be an administrative burden to handle desk reservations and ensure fair allocation of workspace.
 This may require dedicated resources and robust systems to handle reservations, cancellations, and changes efficiently. - Dependency on Technology:

-Introducing desk booking systems may encounter resistance from employees accustomed to traditional fixed desk arrangements.
+Introducing a workspace booking system may encounter resistance from employees accustomed to traditional fixed desk arrangements.
 Some employees may prefer the stability and predictability of assigned desks and resist the transition to a more flexible workspace model.

 - Flexibility:

-When done right, hot desking will result in constant variation of where people sit and who they sit next to.
+When done right, this model will result in constant variation of where people sit and who they sit next to.
 This results in more spontaneous interactions and a more dynamic work environment.

 - Potential for Overcrowding: